 "Oh, it was, of course it was.
 I just meant once we rescued Buffy, everyone else would come back too."

 Buffy had heard enough, she forced her tired legs to move into the kitchen where she clearly saw Willow, Tara, Xander and Anya gathered around the kitchen bar.

 "You bitch," Buffy growled.

-Willow paled when she saw the anger and hate in her best friends eyes.
+Willow paled when she saw the anger and hatred in her best friend's eyes.
 Why isn't she thanking me?
 I mean the other's helped, but I was the one with the snake spitting.

 "Buffy, calm down, we were only trying to help," Xander said, trying to play the peacekeeper as always.

 "I won't calm down, damn you, damn you to hell.
 Get out, get out of my house."
 Her chin went out and her eyes became hard as ice.

 "But, we, Tara and I live here now," Willow stammered, unsure what to do or say to her best friend.